joemoose/psiops/docs/playing.md

 When you created your character, you assigned a *score* to each of your character’s *attributes*, with higher scores indicating greater ability.
 These scores can increase or decrease your chances of success on *action rolls*.

-To make an *action roll*, roll **2D6 + Attribute score**.
+To make an action roll, roll **2D6 + Attribute score**.

-The **sum** of the dice roll and the attribute score determines how well you succeed at your action, as shown in the following list:
+The **sum** of the dice roll and the attribute score determines how well you succeed at your *action*, as shown in the following list:

 <div class="roll-table" markdown="1">